 Recently Filed Kidney Disease Lawsuit

-On March 6, 2023, a Hidalgo County, Texas resident filed a Camp Lejeune kidney disease lawsuit ( 7:23-cv-206).
+A Hidalgo County, Texas resident recently filed a Camp Lejeune kidney disease lawsuit ( 7:23-cv-206).
 The plaintiff, Mr. Whitzel, was exposed to toxic water at Camp Lejeune while residing, working, or being otherwise exposed.

 As a result of this exposure, the plaintiff accrued multiple life-threatening severe illnesses, including kidney disease.
 On August 10, 2022, the plaintiff filed an administrative claim for compensation with the United States Navy under 28 USC § 2675.
 The Navy constructively denied it by failing to dispose of the claim within six months of the filing date, which satisfied the statute’s requirements before filing a Camp Lejeune lawsuit.